josephmwells/midi-file-player/README.md

 ## Compiling
 Requires `cmake`

-Use the included `CMakeFiles.txt` and follow the directions for your OS.
+Use the included `CMakeLists.txt` and follow the directions for your OS.

-Edit `CMakeFiles.txt` and compile with preprocessor definitions found [here](https://www.music.mcgill.ca/~gary/rtmidi/index.html#compiling)
+Edit `CMakeLists.txt` and compile with preprocessor definitions found [here](https://www.music.mcgill.ca/~gary/rtmidi/index.html#compiling)

 ### Unix
 make build directory